 On procedures for convening virtual and hybrid meetings, the AFRICAN GROUP highlighted issues that disadvantage developing country parties and opposed taking budgetary decisions virtually.
 Cuba, for the LATIN AMERICAN AND CARIBBEAN GROUP (GRULAC), supported by INDONESIA, the RUSSIAN FEDERATION, NEW ZEALAND, and the DRC, requested that virtual negotiation-based meetings be a last resort.
 KENYA and INDIA stressed that COPs and subsidiary body meetings should take place in-person unless under extraordinary circumstances.
-INDONESIA and EGYPT suggested using hybrid meetings for urgent or special circumstances through a party-led of Switzerland (Swiss Federal Office for the Environment - FOEN).
-The contents of this report are the sole responsibility of the authors and can under no circumstances be regarded as reflecting the position of the donor's or IISD.
+INDONESIA and EGYPT suggested using hybrid meetings for urgent or special circumstances through a party-led

+This issue of the Earth Negotiations Bulletin (ENB) © <enb@iisd.org> is written and edited by Asterios Tsioumanis Ph.D.; Katarina Hovden; Nicole Schabus; and Emma Vovk.
+The Digital Editor is Mike Muzurakis.
+The Editor is Pamela Chasek, Ph.D. cpam@iisd.org>.
+The ENB is published by the International Institute for Sustainable Development (IISD).
+The Sustaining Donor of the Bulletin is the European Union (EU).
+General support for ENB during 2024 is provided by the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV), the Japanese Ministry of Environment (through the Institute for Global Environmental Strategies - IGES), the New Zealand Ministry of Foreign Affairs and Trade, and the Government of Switzerland (Swiss Federal Office for the Environment - FOEN).
+Specific funding for the coverage of this meeting has been provided by the Swedish Environmental Protection Agency.
+The contents of this report are the sole responsibility of the authors and can under no circumstances be regarded as reflecting the position of the donors or IISD.
 Generative AI was not used in the production of this report.
 Excerpts from ENB may be used in non-commercial publications with appropriate academic citation.
-For information on the Bulletin, including requests to provide reporting, contact the ENB Lead, Jessica Templeton, Ph.D. <itempleton@iisd.org>.
-The ENB team at SBI 4 can be contacted by e-mail at <asterios@iisd.net>.
+For information on the Bulletin, including requests to provide reporting, contact the ENB Lead, Jessica Templeton, Ph.D. .